 - Although some companies let you invest a very little amount, some charge a flat rate to use them.
-Moneybox, for example, charges £1 per month.
+Moneybox and Dodl, for example, charge £1 per month.
 If you only have a few pounds, this amounts to more than you would likely make from your investment.
 It does help to have at least a small lump sum to start off.

-The second thing to consider is what to invest in.
-You could buy individual shares, but stockpicking is notoriously difficult even for weathered professionals.
-It also tends to be more expensive than buying financial products such as funds, so for someone with not much to invest you may instead decide to buy a fund, which is a bundle of shares selected by a fund manager.
+It’s worth considering what you want to invest in, as this may impact your diversification and the fees you’ll pay.
+You could buy individual shares, but stockpicking tends to be more expensive than buying financial products such as funds.
+Someone with not much to invest may instead decide to invest in fractional shares or in a fund, which is a bundle of shares selected by a fund manager.

-Other similar products include exchange traded funds and index funds, which hold shares to match an index (think the FTSE All Share or similar) rather than being picked by a manager.
+Other similar products include exchange-traded funds (ETFs) and index funds, which hold shares to match an index (think the FTSE All Share or similar) rather than being picked by a manager.
 These tend to be cheaper than actively managed funds.
 Some funds have minimum investments, so you may find your choices limited if you have very little to invest.

 How often should I be investing?